kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

     ```

 The `GraphInterceptor` interface is almost the same as the `Lifecycle` contract, except for the return type.
-Here we expect that the method may return a modified or a different instance of an object of the given type,
+The `init(T value)` method receives an already fully initialized component.
+The method may return a modified or completely different
-and this object will be used as a dependency by other components.
+instance of the given type, and that object will be used as a dependency by other components.
+The `release(T value)` method receives the component before release, meaning it is still a working and not yet cleaned-up instance.